What Are Medicare Supplement Guaranteed-Issue Rights?

 How can I get guaranteed-issue rights?

 Specific situations in which you usually have guaranteed-issue rights are described below.
 Some states may allow additional situations to qualify you for guaranteed-issue rights.
-Outside of your Medicare Supplement OEP, guaranteed -issue rights are often limited to six Medicare Supplement plans: A, B, C, F, K, or L. This excludes the four additional plans, D, G M, and N, which are offered by most states during your Medicare Supplement Open Enrollment Period.
+Outside of your Medicare Supplement OEP, guaranteed-issue rights are often limited to six Medicare Supplement insurance plans: A, B, C**, F**, K, or L. This excludes the four additional plans, D, G M, and N, which are offered in most states during your Medicare Supplement Open Enrollment Period.

 Situation 1: You have a Medicare Advantage plan.